Networks and Relationships – Immigrant Job Tools Part 3

 That’s right – nobody knows you and nobody trusts you, remember – immigrants have unique obstacles as job finders and this works against you with that scattergun strategy.
 You must employ other strategies, like the direct approach – approaching employers directly and you can only do that if you already know them and already have a relationship with them, they know you and they trust you.
 The magic of this strategy is that you will have NO competition!
 That, right there, is the hidden job market.
 You can only do that with networks and relationships already in place.

-So, there you have 3 ways to build and work those networks and relationships which are crucial for you to find a job as an immigrant – by utilising your social media profiles to build those networks and relationships, by getting your connections to trust you through your engagement with them and by utilising those networks to apply the other advanced strategies to find a job as an immigrant.
+So, there you have 3 ways to build and work those networks and relationships which are crucial for you to find a job as an immigrant – by utilizing your social media profiles to build those networks and relationships, by getting your connections to trust you through your engagement with them and by utilizing those networks to apply the other advanced strategies to find a job as an immigrant.

 The magic of networks and relationships is unknown to most immigrants, it is really the magic key to finding a job as an immigrant, or failing at it – 99% of my clients have found their jobs this way.
 You can too, by following the free advice in these 3 videos.